 - After the alien Drej from Titan A.E. destroy the world with an Earth-Shattering Kaboom, humanity is reduced to surviving mostly in drifter colonies: assorted spacecraft knit together into habitable biomes.
 The Hero is found doing grunt work in a salvage yard, until he gets the Call to Adventure.
 This triggers the Drej into hunting him down, to preclude Cale from finding the Titan spacecraft and activating it, since for the Drej, the Titan is an Artifact of Doom.

 - The central premise of the whole Planet of the Apes series.
 The first film depicted a world where humans were reduced to the state of animals, with civilized apes ruling the world and hunting humans for sport.
 The infamous Twist Ending reveals this planet is actually Earth in the far future.
 The various sequels/prequels and the reboot showed how the fall of human society allowed apes to ascend to dominance.

 - Played with in Tailchaser's Song.
 According to the cat Creation Myth (which true), the world was created by a cat for cats.
-After one of the first cats children made a Hell Hound to kill his siblings, their God created other species.
-Since then, humans have become the dominant species.
+Humans came into existence when one of the first cats beat and deformed a haughty prince into a "m'an".
+The world is now dominanted by humans, however cats still think that humans are their servants.

 - Planet of the Apes has the astronauts Ulysses and Antelle explore a planet where humans live like animals, and civilized apes hunt them for sport or conduct medical experiments on them.
 The Twist Ending is different from the more famous film adaptation: the planet, Soror, is completely separate from Earth.
 But when Ulysses escapes and returns to Earth, he finds that apes have conquered humanity while he was away.